When short on time, and if looking for ways to make your hip and shoulder stretches more challenging, one option is to combine the two.

 To improve the twistability, if twisting to the left press down with the right foot so that the right side gluteus maximus activates.
 Then try to activate the left side latissimus dorsai.

-These two muscles are connected via the rear layer of the thoracolumbar fascia and you may find that activating them helps to deepen your spinal twist and make it more comfortable.
+The gluteus maximus and latissimus dorsai are connected via the rear layer of the thoracolumbar fascia and you may find that activating them helps to deepen your spinal twist and make it more comfortable.

 It also helps to tie together the opposite side shoulder and hip.

 A very simple standing hip and shoulder stretch is standing side bend.
 Bending the spine to the right and pushing your hips to the left you can reach both hands past the head and grab the either the right or left wrist.

 You can then stretch the left shoulder by pulling down with the right arm.
 Notice the difference in sensation when stretching the left shoulder with elbow bent versus straight.

 The hip stretch in this pose comes from pushing the pelvis to the side.
 Assuming the hips are being pushed to the left, you then stretch the abductors of the left leg and the adductors of the right leg.

 Both of these are forward bends for the hips.
 Thus they are hamstring stretching yoga poses.
 They also stretch the shoulders.
 In the wide leg forward bend the hands are clasped and pulled rearwards and over the head (dwikonasana) while in the triangle forward bend the hands are in prayer behind the back (reverse prayer).

 Eagle pose (above left) is also a combined hip and shoulder stretch.
 It stretches the top leg and both arms in internal rotation.
 If you reach your shoulders forwards in the eagle arm position, you may also find that it stretches the rhomboids.